raid-guild/raid-brain-hauskeepers/completed-work/MIGRATION_SUMMARY.md

 ## What This Means for Future RG Clients

-- **Monorepo extraction is a repeatable pattern.** The inlining approach (copy packages as local source, modernize in place) is lower risk than attempting to migrate while keeping the monorepo intact.
-Document this as a recommended approach.
 - **LLM-optimized structure matters.** The `app/` / `features/` / `lib/` split with minimal alias surface was explicitly designed to be navigable by AI agents, not just humans.
 This is a selling point for the AI maintenance offering.
 - **Dependency modernization is bundleable.** Clients often resist large dependency upgrades because they seem risky.
 Running them as a single structured sprint (wagmi, react-query, react-router, React all in one pass) proved faster and less disruptive than incremental upgrades.